adamspd/django-appointment/CUSTOM_TEMPLATES.md

 >
 > Use the short names for new projects.

+> **Plain-text part:** every HTML email is also sent with a plain-text version.
+It is rendered from a `.txt` template
+> with the same name next to the HTML one when there is one (`emails/thank_you.txt` for `emails/thank_you.html`, with
+> the same context), and derived from the HTML otherwise.

 ## Template Examples

 The following are just examples.
 You can customize them as you see fit.
 Or you can create your own designs from scratch.